4onen/js13k-2024-city-builder/README.md

 ![Instances showing development of a house property from ground level to half-built, showing how the path through the grass nearby develops with the building](dev_screenshots/day7_dynamic_path_growth.png)

 ## Day 8: 2024-08-20

+No progress.
+LeetCode Daily was a very difficult Hard, and I also chose to stream some of my Angels with Scaly Wings in-progress modding to fellow members of the Angels With Scaly Wings Unofficial Fan Discord.

+## Day 9: 2024-08-21